JulianKemmerer/PipelineC/docs/README.md

 `--no_sweep` performs zero sweep synthesis iterations and must never be described as a timing-passing build.
-The coarse sweep also has a known limitation on designs with many 1–3-bit leaves at high cut counts: it can fail with an interior zero-bit-stage error;
+The coarse sweep also has a known limitation on designs with many 1–3-bit leaves at high cut counts: it can fail with an interior zero-bit-stage error ([#365](https://github.com/JulianKemmerer/PipelineC/issues/365));
 use the default planned sweep for those designs.

 Automatic latency values depend on the workflow.
 A normal timing-driven build starts